How to Manage Your Energy, Literally....

 Jon Sholter

-Today in less than 5 minutes we are going to cover: Managing your energy costs
+Today, in less than 5 minutes, we are going to cover the following: Managing your energy costs

 Enjoy this?
 Sign up for our newsletter here :) #hotelmanagement #EnergyManagementForHotels

-I thought about doing a deep dive into natural gas and electricity invoices for hoteliers today, but then realized no one would read past this first line.
+I thought about deep diving into natural gas and electricity invoices for hoteliers today, but then realized no one would read past this first line.

-Usually when I give energy price speculation advice I simply tell people to do the opposite of me, kind of like the advice most of us should give when we give stock tips to our close friends and families.
-Perhaps this is no different, so again I am offering perspective, not an action.
+Usually, when I give energy price speculation advice, I tell people to do the opposite of me, like the advice most of us should give when we give stock tips to our close friends and families.
+Perhaps this is no different, so again, I am offering perspective, not an action.

 OK, so what do I have to Say?

-For many, we were so use to low rates we thought they would stay low forever.
+For many, we were so used to low rates we thought they would stay low forever.
 Alternatively, some thought they could save a bit more.
-No better satisfaction than when someone tells you they have a 2.25% mortgage and you tell them you have a 1.75%!
+There is no better satisfaction than when someone tells you they have a 2.25% mortgage and you tell them you have a 1.75%!
 But in reality, this is only a 0.5% difference.

-We have now been re-exposed to the idea that interest rates can go a lot higher.
-So in the past, if we stayed variable, maybe we could save 0.5% to 1.0%, but now instead of saving 0.5% to 1.0% we risk losing more like 4.0 + percent.
+We have now been re-exposed to the idea that interest rates can go much higher.
+So in the past, if we stayed variable, maybe we could save 0.5% to 1.0%, but now, instead of saving 0.5% to 1.0% we risk losing more like 4.0 + percent.

-Let's talk about some general implications of this when looking at electricity prices pre covid and post covid.
-There were many years where electricity would hover around $0.03 - $0.05 cents a kilowatt hour (KWH) pre covid.
+Let's discuss some general implications of this when looking at electricity prices pre- covid and post covid.
+For many years, electricity would hover around $0.03 - $0.05 cents a kilowatt hour (KWH) pre covid.
 For us who did not lock in a decent price during this time, we thought well what if prices come in at $0.025- $0.035?
 For a hotel averaging 80,000 KWH per month, instead of paying $38,400 annually we could pay $24,000 for this electricity, a $14,400 savings.
 Not bad.

 What does this mean?

 When you see low rates in the future, maybe don't be afraid to lock in a decent portion of your energy.
-Worst case scenario you give up a little profit, but the upside really outweighs the downside in this situation.
+In the worst-case scenario, you give up a little profit, but the upside outweighs the downside.
 Put another way, prices can only go so low, but the price increase potential is theoretically unlimited.

 Remember, hindsight is 20/20, but when prices get near too good to be true, it's time to take some risk off the table.